imsc-rosetta/imsc-rosetta-specification/documents/japanese.md

   </div>
 ```

-*note the use of tts:shear, not tts:fontShear*
+*note the use of tts:shear, not tts:fontShear or tts:lineShear, which are not allowed in IMSC 1.2*

 *note: this should ONLY be used for Japanese of other ideographic languages.
 For other languages, you may use `s_italic`*